 For the 7-loop braid, just keep repeating these steps.
 Skim through notes below for info on color setup and new info on loop-turns.
 Most of the rest of the notes are for the 14-loop, doubled version of this braid.
 After you learn this 7-loop braid, check out the bicolor pattern set-ups below for several fun color patterns.

-For the 2-person, 14-loop version of this braid, this is the point where the 2 braiders would exchange their adjacent a-loops, one through the other, being careful that the loops didn’t get a twist or turn during this process.
+For the 2-person, 14-loop version of this braid, this is the point where the 2 braiders would exchange their nearest a-finger loops, one through the other, being careful that the loops didn’t get a twist or turn during this process.
 The shanks that were in upper position on each braider’s hand should end up in upper position on the other braider’s hand with no twist to the loop.
-This can be tricky, check Masako Kinoshita’s diagrams for a way to do this.
+This can be tricky, review the photo-sequence on this, and the video, in my 2-person braiding tutorial showing how to do this with a 10-loop braid.
+However, in this 14-loop two-person braid, the two braiders’ neighboring hands will each be holding four loops when it comes time to exchange loops.
+Because of this, one of the two braiders (the ‘initiator’) will probably need to temporarily place a loop onto his/her other hand and shift the other loops down in order to free the index finger for the exchange (see suggestion in Joy Boutrup’s letterbraid book, and/or leave me a question in the comment field below for some ideas on this)…

 To turn or not to turn: In my 7- and 14-loop braid samples, each transferred loop was turned. (“reversed” –15th C, “crossed” –Speiser and Kinoshita).
 This interconnects the upper and lower layers of the braid fabric.
 It also creates a color change if you are using bicolor loops.